KelvinFkr2015/acme_processflow/docs/html/_sources/quickstart.rst.txt

 Anaconda
 --------

-You will need to either use an existing conda environment or create your own.
-On acme1 and aims4 prebuilt envs can be found at /p/cscratch/acme/bin/acme.
-Otherwise you can create your own environment by navigating to the top of the acme_workflow repo and running the command:
+You will need to first create an anaconda environment with the depedencies and install the processflow.
+Once conda has install all the python modules, create a run configuration file from the default and edit it to suit your case.
+You can find a :ref:`Sample` Configuration here.

 .. code-block: bash

-    conda env create -f env.yml
-    source activate workflow
+    conda create -n workflow -c uvcdat -c conda-forge -c acme -c lukasz processflow source activate workflow